-Moto Camping in British Columbia
+Moto Camping in the British Columbia Backcountry

 A highly anticipated return to the north during a pivotal shift in the seasons, we headed up to B.C. to visit our good pal and renowned metal fabricator/motorcycle builder James Crowe of West America.
 Saddling up two trail-ready motorcycles for a weekend of camping in the high country, we fled the "Crowe's Nest."